n., plural: Carrier proteins

 Glucose-sodium transport proteins

 Glucose-sodium transport proteins are symport carrier proteins that transport glucose actively.
 When the cell has much glucose inside and yet still wants to take up more, it makes use of glucose-sodium transporter.
 This transporter has binding sites for glucose and two Na+ ions.
-Since the cell initially has less Na+ ions, the Na+ ions diffuse passively.
+Since the cell initially has fewer Na+ ions, the Na+ ions diffuse passively.
 Consequently, an electrochemical potential gradient is generated and this drives the transporter to move the glucose molecule actively into the cell.

 Is a carrier protein a transport protein?

 A carrier protein is a type of membrane transport protein.
-Another major type of membrane transport protein is a channel protein.
+Another major type of membrane transport protein is channel protein.
 One way to distinguish a carrier protein from a channel protein is its binding site that selects molecules to transport.
 When a molecule or a solute binds to this site, the carrier protein moves them to the other side of the membrane.
 Some carriers will need an energy source (e.g. ATP or electrochemical potential gradient) or a photon to incite the carrier to alter its shape resulting in the release of the bound molecule or a solute.